CSCfi/csc-user-guide/docs/computing/running/greasy.md

 [@ /path/to/folder_task200/ @] my_prog < input200.txt > output200.txt
 ```
 !!!
 Note
-    Note, that you should not include _srun_ to your tasks as GREASY will add it when it executes the tasks.
+    You should not include _srun_ to your tasks as GREASY will add it when it executes the tasks.
     Please check the [GREASY user guide](https://github.com/BSC-Support-Team/GREASY/raw/master/doc/greasy_userguide.pdf) for more detailed
     description of the task list syntax.